HugoValim/DAF/README.md

   -r x y z, --RDir x y z
                         Sets the reference vector
-  -s or, --Sampleor or  Sets the sample orientation at Phi axis -e en, --Energy en    Sets the energy of the experiment (KeV), wavelength
+  -s or, --Sampleor or  Sets the sample orientation at Phi axis -e en, --Energy en    Sets the energy of the experiment (eV), wavelength can
-                        can also be given (Å)
+                        also be given (Å)

 Eg:
     daf.expt --Material Si --Energy 8000
     daf.expt -m Si -e 8000
     daf.expt -s x+
     daf.expt -i 1 0 0 -n 0 1 0
 ```

 Them use the functions daf.expt, daf.mode, daf.bounds, daf.cons, daf.ub in order to define your experiment conditions.